Felt-tip marker mode

 Fill the grill colors

-Fill the shell red, the legs and grate charcoal, the flames orange, the smoke gray, then leave shine gaps and add a sticker shadow.
+Fill the bowl red, the legs and grate charcoal, the flames orange, the smoke gray, then leave shine gaps and add a sticker shadow.

 Doodle tip: Color in broad marker strokes.
 The streaks make the grill feel handmade instead of printed.